openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 ```sh
 python3 convert_weights_pb.py --class_names coco.names --data_format NHWC --weights_file yolov3-tiny.weights --tiny
 ```
 At this step, you may receive a warning like `WARNING:tensorflow:Entity <...> could not be transformed and will be executed as-is.`.
-To workaround this issue, switch to gast 0.2.2 with the following command:
+To work around this issue, switch to gast 0.2.2 with the following command:
 ```sh
 pip3 install --user gast==0.2.2
 ```